-14. Interdisciplinary Systems: Knowledge of key issues and concepts in related disciplines.
-Identify and interact with professionals in multiple disciplines.
+14. Interdisciplinary Systems: Knowledge of key issues and cand interact with professionals in multiple disciplines.
 14A.
-Knowledge of the Shared and Distinctive Contributi ons of Otl her Pro fessions Demonstrates beginning, basic knowledge of the viewpoints and contributions of other professions/professionals 0 1 2 [N/O] 3 4 14B.
-Functioning in Multidisciplinary and Interdisciplina ry Contex xts Demonstrates beginning knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning 0 1 2 [N/O] 3 4 14C.
-Understands how Participation in Interdisciplinary Outcomes Collabora tion/Co onsultation ı Enhaı ices Demonstrates knowledge of how participating in interdisciplinary collaboration/consultation can be directed toward shared goals 0 1 2 [N/O] 3 4 14D.
-Respectful and Productive Relationships with Indivi duals from m Othe r Professio ons Develops and maintains collaborative relationships and respect for other professionals 0 1 2 [N/O] 3 4 15.
-Management-Administration: Manage the direct delive administration of organizations, programs, or agencies (OPA) • ices (DI DS) and/or the 15A.
+Knowledge of the Shared and Distinctive Contribution Demonstrates beginning, basic knowledge of the viewpoints and contributions of other professions/professionals nes.
+Ide ntify Demonstrates beginning, basic knowledge of the viewpoints and contributions of other ns of Oth er Pro fessions viewpoints and contributions of other 0 1 2 [N/O] 3 4 14B.
+Functioning in Multidisciplinary and Interdisciplinary y Contex ts Demonstrates beginning knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning 0 1 2 [N/O] 3 4 14C.
+Understands how Participation in Interdisciplinary Collaboration/Consultation Enhances Outcomes Demonstrates knowledge of how participating in interdisciplinary collaboration/consultation can be directed toward shared goals 0 1 2 [N/O] 3 4 14D.
+Respectful and Productive Relationships with Individu uals fron o Other r Professio ns Develops and maintains collaborative relationships and respect for other professionals 0 1 2 [N/O] 3 4 15.
+Management-Administration: Manage the direct delivery of services (DDS) and/or the administration of organizations, programs, or agencies (OPA).
+15A.
 Appraisal of Management and Leadership Forms autonomous judgment of organization's management and leadership 0 1 2 [N/O] 3 4

 15B.
 Management Demonstrates awareness of roles of management in 0 1 2 3 4 organizations [N/O] 15C.
-Administration 1 Demonstrates knowledge of and ability to effectively function within professional settings and organizations, 0 1 2 3 4 including compliance with policies and procedures [N/O]

-16. Advocacy: Actions targeting the impact of social, political, economic or cultural factors to promote change at the individual (client), institutional, and/or systems level.

-16A.
-Empowerment Uses awareness of the social, political, economic or cultural factors that may impact human development in the context of service provision 0 1 2 [N/O] 3 4 16B.
-Systems Change Promotes change to enhance the functioning of individuals 0 1 2 [N/O] 3 4
+Administration Demonstrates knowledge of and ability to effectively function within professional settings and organizations, 0 1 2 3 4 including compliance with policies and procedures [N/O] 16.
+Advocacy: Actions targeting the impact of social, politics change at the individual (client), institutional, and/or systems nic or cu ıltural facto ors to pr omote nic or cu ıltural facto ors to pr romote change at the individual (client), institutional, and/or systems nic or cu ıltural facto ors to pr romote change at the individual (client), institutional, and/or systems 16A.
+Empowerment nic or cu ultural facto ors to pr romote 4 change at the individual (client), institutional, and/or systems 16A.
+Empowerment Uses awareness of the social, political, economic or cultural level. nic or cu • romote 4 change at the individual (client), institutional, and/or systems 16A.
+Empowerment Uses awareness of the social, political, economic or cultural factors that may impact human development in the context level. nic or cu 2 • romote 4 change at the individual (client), institutional, and/or systems 16A.
+Empowerment Uses awareness of the social, political, economic or cultural factors that may impact human development in the context of service provision level.
+1 2 • 4 4